dmpop/pellicola/README.md

 ## Installation and Usage

 1. Install the required packages.
 On Debian and Ubuntu, this can be done by running the following command as root: `apt-get install apache2 php5 php5-gd git`
-2. In the terminal, switch to the root directory of the server (e.g., */var/www*) and use the `git clone git clone https://github.com/dmpop/mejiro.git` command to fetch the latest source code.
+2. In the terminal, switch to the root directory of the server (e.g., */var/www*) and use the `git clone git clone https://github.com/dmpop/mejiro.git` command as root to fetch the latest source code.
 Alternatively, you can download the ZIP archive and extract it into the document root of the server.
 3. Open the *index.php* file in a text editor and edit settings.
 This step is optional.
 4. Put photos into the *photos* directory (*.jpg*, *jpeg*, *.JPG*, and *.JPEG* files only).
-5. Point the browser to *http://127.0.0.1/mejiro/* (replace *127.0.0.1* with the actual IP address or domain name of your server).
+5. Make the *mejiro* directory writable by the server using the `chown www-data -R mejiro` command as root.
-6. chmod the following directories so that the app can write/delete files: the app directory (.), photos, photos/thumbs
+6. Point the browser to *http://127.0.0.1/mejiro/* (replace *127.0.0.1* with the actual IP address or domain name of your server).

 You can add descriptions to photos by creating accompanying *.txt* files.
 For example, to add a description to the *F994362-R1-14-15.jpg* photo, create the *F994362-R1-14-15.txt* file containing a short text.
 You can use HTML markup for formatting the text.
 To add description files in other languages, use the appropriate language prefix as follows: *de-F994362-R1-14-15.txt* (for German), *ja-F994362-R1-14-15.txt* (for Japanese), etc.